aldair-meneses/wp-docker-local-development/README.md

 ## Using WP-CLI

-For use the WP-ClI, just run the wp service with a command to execute an action of your wish.
+For use the WP-CLI, just run the wp service with a command to execute an action of your wish.

 E.g: To install WooCommerce Plugin using WP-CLI